eecavanna/json-tabulate/README.md

 # json-tabulate

-`json-tabluate` is a Python library and CLI app that you can use to translate an arbitrarily-nested JSON object—or an array of those objects—into a flat CSV table.
+`json-tabulate` is a Python library and CLI app that you can use to translate an arbitrarily-nested JSON object—or an array of those objects—into a flat CSV table.

 ```mermaid
 graph LR